dotnet/csharplang/spec/documentation-comments.md

 ### &lt;remarks&gt; {#remarks .Appendix3}

 This tag is used to specify extra information about a type.
-Use &lt;summary&gt; (§D.3.16) to describe the type itself and the members of a type.
+Use `<summary>` (§D.3.16) to describe the type itself and the members of a type.

 **Syntax:**